LeventHAN/SquadStatsJSPRO/README.md

 		logs: "XXXXXXXXXXX", // The channel ID of logs
 		port: 8080, // Dashboard port
 		expressSessionPassword: "XXXXXXXXXXX", // Express session password (it can be what you want)
-		failureURL: "https://l-event.studio", // url on which users will be redirected if they click the cancel button (discord authentication)
+		failureURL: "https://leventhan.info", // url on which users will be redirected if they click the cancel button (discord authentication)
 	},
 	mongoDB: "mongodb://localhost:27017/SquadStatJSv3", // The URl of the mongodb database
 	prefix: "!", // The default prefix for the bot
 	/* For the embeds (embeded messages) */
 	embed: {
 		color: "#0091fc", // The default color for the embeds
-		footer: "LeventHAN | l-event.studio", // And the default footer for the embeds },
+		footer: "LeventHAN | leventhan.info", // And the default footer for the embeds },
 	/* Bot's owner informations */
 	owner: {